yafetteklemicheal/ai110-module2show-pawpal-starter/reflection.md

 ## 1. System Design

+The initial design needs to includes the 4 major components described in the readme file, and all the tasks detailed in what the final version of the app should look like.
+The app needs to allow users to add and update owner, pet, and task info.
+The app will need to generate a schedule that is within the constraints of the owners prefernces and available time.

 **a.
 Initial design**

 - Briefly describe your initial UML design.
 - What classes did you include, and what responsibilities did you assign to each?

-The initial UML design includes the 4 major components described in the readme file, which I have added as classes, and they are Owner, Pet, Schedule, and Scheduler.
+I have added as classes, and they are Owner, Pet, Schedule, and Scheduler.
 The attributes and responsibilities are as follows:

 Owner: name, preferences, available_time
 Pet: name, type of pet, pet care tasks